Department of Psychology

 Biography

-Banji is a second-year doctoral student and a Research Assistant in the CRèMe Lab.
+Banji is a fourth-year doctoral student and a Graduate Instructor of an undergradate research methods course.
 He is a mental health professional with several years of clinical practice in a tertiary health institution.
 His research goal is to develop culturally sensitive, relevant, and responsive measures that will sufficiently address the need of diverse populations particularly Africans and African-Americans.
 His primary focus will be on developing new psychological measures for use in the mental health practice in Nigeria as well as validating, and re-validating of existing measures used in mental health assessment and substance abuse treatment assessment processes in Nigeria.
 His past research endeavor had focused on Psychological Wellbeing, Depression, Anxiety, Suicide, Substance Use/Abuse among diverse populations and different age groups.
 His other research interests include Substance Use Prevention and Recovery.

 Lucy Okam